-Transgender individuals are no different in their desire to have genetically related children, then heterosexual individuals.
+Transgender individuals are no different in their desire to have genetically related children than heterosexual individuals.
 However, transgender people often begin sexual reassignment at an early age, when reproductive desires have not yet been clearly expressed, or defined.
 The challenge is the impact of transition on fertility which may cause temporary or permanent sterility.
-This is why Virginia Fertility Associates recommends that trans individuals, including trans children and adolescents, receive counseling on the effects of transition, and options for fertility preservation and reproduction, before transition treatments, that may result in infertility.
+This is why Virginia Fertility Associates recommends that trans individuals, including trans children and adolescents, receive counseling on the effects of transition and options for fertility preservation and reproduction before transition treatments, that may result in infertility.

 Fertility preservation options include cryopreservation (freezing) of sperm, eggs, embryos, ovarian and testicular tissue.
 These can be used with assisted reproductive technologies to achieve their goal of genetically related children.